skybrush-io/faq/wiki/Building-custom-drones.md

 Contact us if you would like us to be responsible for supporting your customers in using Skybrush beyond community support as part of our trusted partner program.

 ## Are there any budget-friendly small flight controllers without all the unnecessary functions which we don't need for a light show?

 It depends on whether you are thinking long-term or not.
 If you want to plan ahead, you should probably buy something with an STM32H7 processor.
-If you don't care, an old Pixhawk 2.4.8 will do.

-One option is the QioTek Zealot H743; no precompiled firmware yet on our homepage, but there will be soon (we have tested it recently in the lab and it seems to work great).
-People are also experimenting with the Mateksys H743 and the F405.
+If you don't care, older flight controllers based on STM32F4 will do, but note that you might be running into problems if you want to drive lots of NeoPixel LEDs with older flight controllers due to insufficient amount of RAM available on the flight controller after boot (NeoPixel pulses are assembled in RAM and they are proportional in length to the number of LEDs to drive).
+Also, it is getting increasingly harder to fit the firmware in 1MB of flash so older flight controllers having only 1MB of flash might become unsupported at some point in the future.

-## Are all the flightcontrollers with an STM32H7 compatible with Ardupilot / Skybrush?
+## Are all the flight controllers with an STM32H7 compatible with ArduPilot / Skybrush?

-The Ardupilot documentation has a good section on [selecting an autopilot](https://ardupilot.org/copter/docs/common-autopilots.html).
+The ArduPilot documentation has a good section on [selecting an autopilot](https://ardupilot.org/copter/docs/common-autopilots.html).

-Not all of these are tested as we don't have the capacity to test all of them, but in general those with an SD card slot and an STM32H7 should work.
-Some of these might be compatible only with ArduCopter 4.2 or 4.3; our official firmware images published on the homepage are still based on 4.1 (because this is what we have battle-tested in shows ourselves), but lots of people are already flying with firmware images based on 4.2 or 4.3, so if the FC you end up choosing is not compatible with ArduCopter 4.1, let me know and we may be able to post updated images on Discord until they become official.
+Not all of these are tested as we do not have the capacity to test all of them, but in general those with an SD card slot and an STM32H7 should work.
+We publish firmware images for those flight controllers that we have tested ourselves; if you do not see your flight controller on our homepage but you know that it supports ArduPilot, you might get lucky by compiling the firmware image on your own.
+You can ask for guidance on our [Discord server](https://skybrush.io/r/discord).

 ## When I bought my drone, it came loaded with and tuned for the PX4 flight stack.
-When I load Arducopter / Skybrush, it too unstable to even hover.
+When I load ArduCopter / Skybrush, it too unstable to even hover.
 Can you provide settings for me?

 The drones we have settings for are listed [here](https://doc.collmot.com/public/skybrush-live-doc/latest/appendix/drone_specific_settings.html).
 If we don't have settings for your specific drone, the most problematic part is the tuning of the low-level controllers.
 For the initial low-level tuning of the controllers, the [First flight and tuning](https://ardupilot.org/copter/docs/flying-arducopter.html) section from the ArduCopter documentation should be enough to get started.